Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data, released for financial year 2023, indicates Bacchus Marsh SA2 has a median income among taxpayers of $58,795 and an average of $70,128.
-These figures are slightly above the national averages.
-Comparing with Greater Melbourne's median of $57,688 and average of $75,164 shows Bacchus Marsh is higher in both metrics.
+In AreaSearch's latest postcode level ATO data for financial year 2023, Bacchus Marsh SA2 had a median income among taxpayers of $58,795 and an average of $70,128.
+This is slightly above the national average, with Greater Melbourne having a median of $57,688 and an average of $75,164.
 Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $63,646 (median) and $75,914 (average).
-Census data reveals that Bacchus Marsh's household, family, and personal incomes cluster around the 53rd percentile nationally.
-Income distribution shows that 34.5% of individuals in Bacchus Marsh earn between $1,500 - 2,999 annually, mirroring regional levels where 32.8% fall within this bracket.
-After housing expenses, 85.1% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 5th decile.
+Census data shows that household, family, and personal incomes in Bacchus Marsh are around the 53rd percentile nationally.
+Income distribution indicates that 34.5% of individuals earn between $1,500 and $2,999, similar to regional levels at 32.8%.
+After housing expenses, 85.1% of income remains for other costs, and Bacchus Marsh's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income